IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 # Known issues
 - At the moment, for RHEL 8, CentOS 8 operating systems, secondary volume migration is not supported aforementioned scripts.
-- At the moment, for Debian operating system, no migration is supported at all.
+- At the moment, for all version of Debian operating system, no migration is supported at all.
+- At the moment for Ubuntu 20.04, no migration is supported at all.